Fl0W97/ci-c5-housing-market-prices/README.md

 Jupyter notebook: [02_data_cleaning](jupyter_notebooks/02_data_cleaning.ipynb)

 The data cleaning phase focus on preparing the dataset for analysis and modeling by improving its quality and consistency.
 This included handling missing values and correcting incorrect data types.
-Addressing outliers that could distort model performance haven't been identified.
+Outliers that could distort model performance haven't been identified.
 A correlation matrix was created to better understand relationships between features and identify potential issues such as multicollinearity.
 After cleaning, the dataset was split into training and test sets to support proper model validation.
-All cleaned and prepared data, along with relevant scripts and notebooks, was versioned and pushed to the repository.
+All cleaned and prepared data, along with relevant scripts and notebooks, was versioned and pushed to the repository 'outputs/data_cleaned/...'.

 #### Handling missing values